7 Ways to Prioritize Your Product Backlog Effectively

 It works best in flow-based environments (like Lean product development) where you’re continuously reprioritizing (and re-sequencing) work to deliver the most value in the shortest time.

 It’s also important to use it only on backlogs that contain similar items, that are each big enough to make it possible to determine economic benefit.
-(Hey, user stories probably aren’t big enough for that, but epics, and maybe major features, are).

-WSJF technique is not suitable for smaller features or stories where, by themselves, the economic benefit can’t be determined.
+WSJF is not suitable for smaller features or stories where, by themselves, the economic benefit can’t be determined.
 And, of course, it only works in continuous flow situations.

 Let’s take a look at how to implement backlog prioritization.

-If you set your values, such as in the RICE system for values such as confidence, define the values you will use and document them so they are clear for everyone.
-No one likes to guess what something means (and no one can explain or defend it).
+Define the values you will use and document them so they are clear for everyone.
+No one likes to guess what something means (and no one can explain or defend it). - Assign value to features.
+When evaluating features, determine what value they will add to the product.
+Look at them from different perspectives.

-Will this feature put us ahead of competitors?
+Will this feature put us ahead of our competitors?
 Is there a need not being met in the market right now that would put us ahead of the game if we developed it?

-Will it save users time in their day?
 For example, when developing an app for curbside pickup, users who are doing a curbside pickup don’t want to wait twenty minutes for their order to come out.
-A feature that allows users to say when they are on the way could save them time.
-Or better yet, have GPS show how close they are to the store.
-The staff could get the order ready knowing they are en route to the store.
+A feature that allows users to say when they are on the way could save them time. - Assigns effort to features.
+To determine the effort each feature will take:

-1. Don’t just guess.
+Don’t just guess.

-2. Get input from everyone needed.
+Get input from everyone needed.

-3. Pretend you are designing a feature for a grocery store website that will allow users to specify substitutions for out-of-stock products.
+Pretend you are designing a feature for a grocery store website that will allow users to specify substitutions for out-of-stock products.

-4. Consider who from the development team will be involved in working on this feature.
+Consider who from the development team will be involved in working on this feature.

-5. Use a relative scale, such as a Fibonacci series, rather than exact numbers if needed.
+Use a relative scale, such as a Fibonacci series, rather than exact numbers if needed.

 Consider that you are developing a website for Max’s Grocery Store to allow users to place orders for pickup and delivery.
 At the beginning of your website development for Max’s Grocery Store, you determined it was okay not to build a feature to accept PayPal as a form of payment.